AyeshaUllah/UnixGreenhouse/INSTALL.md

 crontab -e
 ```

-At the bottom of the page, type the following command to append the output of the script to a CSV file.
+At the bottom of the page, type the following command to append the output of the script to a file.
 Each asterisk represents the minutes, days, months, or weeks respectively of when you want the script to run.
 For the purposes of this project, we set it to run every 2 minutes to check if it was working.
 ```
 */2 * * * * /path/to/your/script.py >> /path/to/output/file.csv 2>&1
 ```